crnormand/gurps/README.md

 This is what we are currently working on:

 - 0.8.11
-    - Fixed the z-index of the modifier bucket (it no longer displays on top of everything!).
+    - Fixed the z-index of the modifier bucket (it no longer displays on top of everything!)
     - Ongoing internationalization effort by @Gus https://github.com/gtludwig
     - Fixed GCS export to reinstate Self Control Rolls, ex: [CR: 12 Bad Temper]